pawasranjan/cse230/lecture/introduction.markdown

 In many real-world situations, several programming languages are used to attack a problem.
 I'll give you a few examples.

-In Summer 2011, I interned with an organization that developed a system which crawls the web, searching for and classifying news related to artificial intelligence.
+In Summer 2011, my friend interned with an organization that developed a system which crawls the web, searching for and classifying news related to artificial intelligence.
 The system is written in several independent modules and several different programming languages: